 - Man mark the opposing team’s best player or playmaker – make sure he or she is alway under pressure

 - Force certain players to use their weaker foot

 - Give players who are fast a bit more space so they don’t beat you

 - Stay compact and as a unit on defense so team’s can’t break you down

 - Look out for counter attacks or what other team’s like to do – know their style of play

 - Setup marking plan for set pieces – man mark or zone or combination

 The pre-game tactics and strategy you take coming into a game often hinge on the team you’re playing, the other team’s style of play.
 However, the best teams stick to their game no matter who they’re playing.
 Spain won the 2010 World Cup not by adjusting their style of play but sticking to it.
 But famous coaches like Jose Mourinho, is known for his stringent defense and conservative play, packing the box with players if they’re playing say away from home at the Camp Nou against Barcelona for instance – which is what he did when he managed Inter Milan.
 Give your team confidence that they can beat the other team if they work together as a team and stick to what they do well.

-How can you as a coach or player use this in your games?
+How can you as a soccer coach or player use this in your own games?
 Well, stress to your team to get back on defense, funnel back towards goal and not necessarily pressure the ball right away if it’s out wide, but get back into position as a team unit closer to goal and then begin to pressure the ball.
 One player shadows the player with the ball, holding him or her up until the team can recover.

 What about Manchester United’s Alex Ferguson?
 What does he tell his team prior to a game?
 What can be assured his all Manchester United teams come out ready to play.
 They don’t jog around the park and know they’re going to win the game just because they showed up.
 They are aggressive and go at the other team.